Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 }
 {% endhighlight %}

-Now that we have a string that does not directly associate with a symbol in our svg, we want to make sure that we translate input to a string that is actually associated with a symbol.
+Now that we have a string that does not directly associate with a symbol in our svg, we want to make sure that we translate `aliasName` input to a string that is actually associated with a symbol.

 Lets change the template so it is not directly using our 'iconName' binding
 {% highlight javascript %}